plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Feats/Feats/War Caster.md

 *Feat (Magus, Paladin, Ranger)*
 **Pre-requisites:** Proficiency with at least one kind of Shield

-You gain the following abilities:
-* ♾️ — You can cast *Spells* with Somatic components while using a "Shield".
+♾️ — You can cast *Spells* with Somatic components while using a "Shield".

-* ⚡ — Whenever you make an *Attack of Opportunity*, you may cast a Cantrip with a "Casting Time" of '🔷' targetting that creature instead.
+⚡ — Whenever you make an *Attack of Opportunity*, you may cast a Cantrip with a "Casting Time" of '🔷' targetting that creature instead.

 ---